astone04/CAP4770/README.md

 cd scripts
 ```

-Run removeColumns.py, which removes unnecessary attributes from each row in the dataset
+Run removeColumns.py, which removes unnecessary attributes from each row in the original dataset

 ```zsh
 python3 removeColumns.py
 ```

-Run emptyRowChecker.py (with removed_columns.csv) for stats revolving semi-cleaned data
+Run emptyRowChecker.py (with removed_columns.csv, which must be inputted manually) for stats revolving semi-cleaned data

 ```zsh
 python3 emptyRowChecker.py